nerdo/js-routing/README.md

 ### Interceptors

-> TODO there is information lost the way this is currently documented.
-The addInterceptor callback should receive the from path + params, to path + params.
-This becomes even more important when using the state router which won't have a concept of path parameters.

 There are times where it is necessary to listen for navigation events and manipulate it to perform various tasks.

 A simple use case for an interceptor is redirection.
 Perhaps a path which used to route to a page no longer exists, and you want to redirect users who have the old link to a new location.

 You can use the `addInterceptor()` function to accomplish this.
 The `addInterceptor()` function takes a callback function as its argument, and returns a function which will remove the interceptor when called.

-The callback function will receive two arguments - `from` and `to` - which contain the current path and next or target path respectively.
+The callback function will receive two arguments - `from` and `to`.
+These are `NavigationTarget` objects which represent the current and next or target routes respectively.

+`NavigationTarget` objects have the following properties:

+  * `path` - The path that the object represents.
+This could be absolute or relative.
+  * `[replace]` - Optional: Whether the target replaces the state in history; defaults to `false`.
+  * `[relativeTo]` - Present if `path` is relative: The path that `path` is relative to.
+This will always be absolute.
+  * `[params]` - Optional: An object with parameters for the route; defaults to `{}`.

-It should return the path that the router should navigate to, or a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that will resolve to the path.
+It should return the path or a `NavigationTarget` object that the router should navigate to, or a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that will resolve to either.

 Here's what a simple redirection interceptor might look like: